ehtick/openshot-qt/doc/effects.rst

 Spherical Projection
 """"""""""""""""""""

-The Spherical Projection effect lets you flatten and re-project 360° or fisheye video into a normal rectangular view.
+The Spherical Projection effect flattens 360° or fisheye footage into a normal rectangular view.
-You can steer the virtual camera with yaw, pitch and roll, zoom in or out with the field-of-view (FOV), choose between full-sphere, hemisphere or raw fisheye input, and select nearest-neighbor or bilinear sampling for quality vs. speed.
-This is ideal for editing keyframed “virtual camera” moves inside your 360° clips.
+Steer the virtual camera with yaw, pitch, and roll.
+Control the output view with FOV.
+Choose the input type (equirect or fisheye), and pick a sampling mode that balances quality vs speed.
+Ideal for keyframed “virtual camera” moves inside 360° clips and for converting circular fisheye shots.

 .. table::
    :widths: 26 80